davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   You can either use multiple
-  strings separated by commas to specify multiple options, or separate the options with a comma (,) within a single string.
+  strings separated by commas to specify multiple options, or separate the options with a comma (:samp:`,`) within a single string.

   The options supported are specific to each target; refer to x86 Function Attributes, PowerPC Function Attributes, and